-Registrants must now report oral and arranged communications with a DPOH, (except if initiated by the DPOH), related to the development of policy, programs or legislation.
-However, oral and arranged communications related to financial benefits are required to be reported, even when initiated by a DPOH.
+Lobbyists must now report monthly about certain oral and arranged communications with DPOHs, (except if initiated by a DPOH), related to the development of policies, programs or legislations.
+However, oral and arranged communications related to contracts and financial benefits are required to be reported, even when initiated by a DPOH.

-The table below summarizes the criteria to be used to determine whether or not to report certain communications with a DPOH, (Yes) or (No).
+The table below summarizes the criteria to be used in order to determine whether or not to report certain communications with DPOHs, (Yes) or (No).

 * Note: Communications initiated by a DPOH may not be subject to the monthly reporting requirement in accordance with the above table.
 However, this should not be confused with the requirement to register overall lobbying activities and subject matters within the underlying registration.
 Consequently, if the subject matter related to a particular communication with a DPOH differs from what appears in the underlying registration, it will be necessary to update the subject matter in the underlying registration at the latest on the 15th of the month following the month in which the communication with the DPOH took place.

-- Name and business address of the corporation;
+- Name and business address of the lobbying firm;

-- Name and business address of the parent corporation and those subsidiaries that directly benefit from the lobbying;
+- If the client is a corporation, the name and business address of the parent corporation and those subsidiaries which directly benefit from the lobbying;

-- If any of the employees is a former public office holder or a former designated public office holder, a description of the offices held;
+- If the individual is a former public office holder or a former designated public office holder, a description of the offices held;

-- If any of the employees is a former public office holder or a former designated public office holder, the period during which those positions were held;
+- If the individual is a former public office holder or a former designated public office holder, the period during which those positions were held;

-- If any of the employees is a former member of a Prime Minister's transition team, the period during which the individual was a member of that team;
+- If the individual is a former member of a Prime Minister's transition team, the period during which the individual was a member of that team;

-- If applicable, the number of the exemption granted to the employee by the Commissioner of Lobbying with regard to the five-year prohibition on lobbying activities;
+- If applicable, the number of the exemption granted by the Commissioner of Lobbying with regard to the five-year prohibition on lobbying activities;

-- Subject matters including the specific legislative proposals, bills or resolutions, regulations, policies, programs, grants, contributions or other financial benefits sought, as well as details related to those;
+- Subject matters including the specific legislative proposal, bill or resolution, regulation, policy, program, grant, contribution, other financial benefit or contract sought, as well as details related to these;

 - Name of each department or other governmental institution lobbied;

-- Source and amount of any government funding provided to the client, as well as information indicating if the corporation is expecting to receive public funding; and
+- Source and amount of any government funding provided to the client, as well as information indicating if the client is expecting to receive public funding; and

 - Communication techniques used, including grass-roots lobbying (see FAQs for definition).